NSBudapest/NSBudapestMeetup/README.md

 ### How does it look like?

 There's a doc, that you can edit on the spot, at our meetup.
 One of our lovely organizers will open up a Macbook and leave it on stage, connected to the projector, during the break.
-It means you have 15 minutes to drop a few lines in the docs.
+It means you have 15 minutes to drop a few lines into the board.

 ### How can I post a job?